Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes

 For ease of computation, we primarily consider one-generator quasi-cyclic codes \( C \) of the form \((r_1(x)g(x), r_2(x)g(x))\), where \( g(x) \mid x^n - 1 \) and \( r_1(x), r_2(x) \in R \).
-We observe that a quantum code generated from a symplectic self-orthogonal quasi-cyclic code \( C \) of this form has a degree given by \(n-k = n-(n-\deg(g(x)))=\deg(g(x))\).
-The advantage of this form is that it allows us to fix the degree of the quantum code to match the dimension of the parameter code we want to improve.
+We observe that a quantum code constructed from a symplectic self-orthogonal QC code \( C \) of this form has a degree given by \(n-k = n-(n-\deg(g(x)))=\deg(g(x))\).
+The advantage of this choice is that it allows us to fix the degree of the quantum code to match the dimension parameter of the code we seek to improve.
 All computations are done using MAGMA \cite{Mag}.

 \begin{example}{\em We consider \( q = 5 \) and \( n = 11 \).
 Then \( R = \mathbb{F}_5[x]/\langle x^{11} - 1 \rangle \).
 We take two polynomials \( r_1(x), r_2(x) \in R \), where